naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 #### Conclusions

 This assessment is a ***HUGE*** step in the right direction.
-The "Pragmatic Practical" combines the speed and scalability of LeetCode interviews with the pragmatism and efficacy of System Design & Take Homes.
+The "Pragmatic Practical" combines the speed and scalability of LeetCode interviews with the pragmatism and efficacy a take-home.
 We've successfully crossed over into territory where we can evaluate a candidate based on their technical chops, while allowing them to leverage their  prior experience in a time efficient manner!
 Woo-hoo!

 But...
 (There's always a but), there is something left to be desired.
 It feels to me that I wasn't able to demonstrate *how much* of a given topic I knew.
 Once you could demonstrate that you could navigate the API and understand the concepts behind a technology, the assessment was trivial.
 Being constrained to the 1 hour time-box meant simplifying problems down to a point that feels reductive.
 While definitely harder to fake than the system design or behavioral assessment, it doesn't seem like an effective test to separate a good mid-level engineer from a senior one.
 We need some criteria to be able to distinguish engineers of different ranks, and that is missing from this kind of assessment.

 All in all though, I would endorse this style of test over a LeetCode.
 You could pair this style of assessment with System Design and Behavioral Tests, and get a pretty good read on a candidate.
 Is this the best style of interviewing?
 Actually, I found another exercise that I think is even better.
+But before we dive in, let's define what makes a good software assessment.

 ## What is the criteria for a sane, but fair interview process for Senior Software Engineers?